 As an interactive part of the project, one character was not put on a wall but rather hidden in public space… On the web site there is a riddle giving info on where the last tile is hidden so one could go look for it, find it and keep a piece of the strory.
 The tile was found by a girl called Teodora.

 I was set with the challenge to create a coherent brand style and guidelines for illustrations that would be used across the global GfK brand.
 The illustrations here were the first set to be rolled out across 3 different publications.
 The challenge was not only to create a brand style that would be unique and individual to the client and still retain recognition within their brand, but also to create rigid style guides that other illustrator’s would be able to follow without limiting their creativity.

-This is a personal project.
-As a visual designer I am aiming at bending the clichés related to Christmas...
+This is an ongoing personal project.
+As a visual designer I aim at bending the clichés related to Christmas...
 It's all about play.

 WE LOVE FISH

 This is a personal project which aims to raise awareness and create an overview of the problem about continuously depleting fish population in the world ocean.
 It presents a compilation of data from various sources, organized and structured in a collection of 5 folded, double sided posters.
 Each of them provides information about a specific sub-topic that is part of the issue.
 The front side works as a conventional poster and the back presents an information graphic composition using statistics, numbers and in-depth knowledge about the given topic.